The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 However, you still need to be aware of your surroundings and never leave things unattended on the beach or anywhere.
 The main rule is don’t do anything you wouldn’t do at home.

-You can read more about how to stay safe in Cancun and surroundings in my detailed article.
+You can read more about how to stay safe in Cancun and its surroundings in my detailed article.

 4. Numerous resorts, inns, and hotels for any budget

 Another great reason to visit Puerto Morelos is the abundance of stunning resorts, boutique hotels, and breezy inns.
-You can find resorts exclusively for adults, family-friendly hotels and so much more.
+You can find resorts exclusively for adults, family-friendly hotels, and so much more.

 Looking for a pool?
 All-inclusive resorts?
 Something out of town with great beach views?
 Whether you’re looking for a five-star room or something at an affordable price, Puerto Morelos has you covered.
-You’re bound to find a hotel that offers great value for the money.
+You’re bound to find a hotel that offers excellent value for the money.

-5. Gorgeous Beaches
+5. Gorgeous Public Beaches

 Plus, it’s incredibly picturesque, with the turquoise ocean offset by white sands.
 Walk along the shore and drink in the beauty of the surf and sea.

 One of the most popular beaches is Ventana al Mar, just in front of the main town square.
-Any beach in front of a resort is also a great option because they clean the seaweed off the beach.
+Any beach in front of a resort is also a great option because they clean the seaweed off the coast.

 6. Great Beach Restaurants